Patient Rights and Responsibilities

 As our patient at The Surgery Center, you have the right to:

-- Receive care in a safe and secure setting, free from any form of abuse or harassment.
+- Receive care in a safe setting, free from any form of abuse or harassment.

 - Receive appropriate assessment and management of pain.